mazzma12/dotfiles/README.md

 # dotfiles
 Host dotfiles / config files for my UNIX machine.
-Modified from [Atlassian and Hacker News](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/) to work with submodules in github (Oh My Zsh, vim plugins, ..)
+Modified from [Atlassian and Hacker News](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/) to work with Oh My Zsh as a submodule.
+Vim plugins are now no longer submodules and are handled by VimPlug.

 ## Initial setup
 ```